first20hours/monograph/README.md

 heroku-jekyll-blog
 ==================

-This repo contains a template for an SEO-friendly two-column blog-style website using the jekyll static website generator.
-The template is ready for customization and deployment on Heroku's Bamboo stack.
+This repo contains a template for an SEO-friendly two-column blog-style website using the [jekyll](https://github.com/mojombo/jekyll) static website generator.
+The template is ready for customization and deployment on [Heroku's](http://www.heroku.com) Bamboo stack.
+Includes sane defaults for page caching, keywords, and canonical URLs.

 Setup Instructions
 ------------------